 Grants are available to support Neighbourhood Plans and the Parish Council is applying for these.

-After the designation of the Parish as a Neighbourhood Plan area, work started on engaging with local residents and other stakeholders.
+After the designation of the Parish as a Neighbourhood Plan area in October 2019, work started on engaging with local residents and other stakeholders.
 In February and March 2020, we held two drop-in sessions which were very well attended.

-A residents survey went out to every household in the parish and an exceptional level of response was obtained.
+A residents’ survey went out to every household in the parish and an exceptional level of response was obtained.
 The results are available under the Documents tab on this website.

 A survey for local businesses was circulated.

-Contact has been made with many local interest groups and organisations, service providers, statutory consultees, landowners and adjacent parish councils to seek their views.
+Contact was made with many local interest groups and organisations, service providers, statutory consultees, landowners and adjacent parish councils to seek their views.

-Working with Bedfordshire Rural Communities Charity, a Green Infrastructure Survey and Local Greenspace Assessment has been completed, detailing residents’ aspirations and priorities for protecting and enhancing our local environment and heritage.
+Working with Bedfordshire Rural Communities Charity, a Green Infrastructure Survey and Local Greenspace Assessment was completed in mid-2021, detailing residents’ aspirations and priorities for protecting and enhancing our local environment and heritage.
 The document is available under the Green Infrastructure tab on this website.